Do Coffee Beans Go Bad?

 Good question – and we’re happy to answer that for you.
 The fact of the matter is, not that long, unless you take the precautions we’re about to arm you with.
 You see, the delicate compounds in coffee quickly react to the elements mentioned above and hasten the process called oxidation, which affects the concentration of important coffee oils in the beans.

 Ask any coffee expert how long coffee beans stay fresh and they will tell you that freshly-roasted beans should always be consumed within a week to one month after roasting, to make the most of its quality.
 After that, it’s kinda hit and miss!

 Now that you’re aware that newly-roasted beans can lose their freshness relatively quickly, it is important that you also know you’re not entirely helpless.
 You can begin by taking more conscious efforts in properly storing coffee beans.

 First and foremost, you want to keep it away from exposure to air or oxygen.
-Here, packaging is key.
+Packaging is key.
 The most convenient packaging to use, and something you will most likely find in supermarkets and some coffee shops, are valved packs.

 Valved packets of coffee beans are equipped with a specially designed hole that allows the release of carbon dioxide, without letting any air in that can make the beans go stale.
 These are not meant for long-term storage however, so always check on the roasting date stamped on the pack.

-Another storage option (suggested to us by our friends at the National Coffee Association USA) are airtight, opaque jars.
+Another storage option are airtight, opaque jars.
 While mason jars can beautifully showcase your shiny brown coffee beans, they let in too much light, which can also affect the quality of your coffee.

 Instead of clear containers, you may want to go for especially-designed ones called coffee vaults. which are typically made of stainless steel and secured with lids to keep the vaults airtight.

 Once you have a good-sized, airtight container, it is important to avoid exposing it to high-temperature or hot environments.
 This includes areas like your windowsill, the cupboard near your stove, or the counter space beside your toaster.